 · What if I get beaten by the Roo and am out of the race really early?

 Don’t worry!
 That just gives you more time to enjoy the atmosphere!
-You can get your medal engraved, grab a coffee, enjoy something from the BBQ and watch as the race starts to really hot up!
+You can get your medal engraved, grab a coffee, enjoy something from the BBQ, perhaps get a massage from Seb, our resident physio, and watch as the race starts to really hot up!

 · Can I bring my kids?

 Children over 10 can participate in the race.
 You’ll just need to sign them up just like yourself.
 The race precinct has plenty for littler kids to do, including a playground and some kids activities but it’s not a babysitting arrangement so they will need a responsible adult with them.

 We recommend entering online before the race.
 Online the race entry is $55 and is available until midnight Friday 12 July.
 On the day you can enter, but only if the race hasn’t sold out and with cash only, for $60.

 · Can I run with my dog?

 No, dogs are not permitted on the run course during the race.
 Dogs are welcome in the festival precinct provided they are on a lead, and are kept at least five metres away from children’s playground or BBQ facilities.

 Yes, but for health and safety reasons we ask you to start at the back of the pack.
 Don’t worry, we expect the pack to spread out across the 1.1km so you should easily have the space to make it to the finish ahead of the Roo.

 · Is there parking?